msteinbeck/tinyspline/README.md

 TinySpline is a small, yet powerful library for interpolating, transforming, and querying arbitrary NURBS, B-Splines, and Bézier curves.
-The library is implemented in ANSI C (C89) and provides a wrapper for C++ along with auto-generated bindings for C#, D, Java, Lua, Octave, PHP, Python, R, and Ruby.
+The library is implemented in ANSI C (C89) and provides a wrapper for C++ along with auto-generated bindings for C#, D, Go, Java, Lua, Octave, PHP, Python, R, and Ruby.

 ### License
 MIT License - see the LICENSE file in the source distribution.